wlangan/linux-to-windows-no-config/README.md

 - These changes conflict with what Wendy did but she decided to keep them along with her's below.
 - I have changed the upstream to see how that affects the behavior of Tom's local VS Code experience if he issues a pull from upstream but has made changes locally in the interim.

+## Step 8

+- Get one commit ahead of Tom